PyroPM-Build/PM-Porting/README.md

 	Subactions and subroutines were moved and created.

 Roy has had the Awakening sword effects moved to costume slots 20-29.
 Roy's sword glow lengths have been restored to PM 3.6 values.
-This is a Legacy edit to KingJigglyPuff's PSA provided with Nano, Pit, and Tock's Awakening Roy.
+This is a Legacy edit to KingJigglypuff's PSA provided with Nano, Pit, and Tock's Awakening Roy.

 	This affects GFX on almost all attacks.